davoclavo/resume/index.md

 * [Cloudspotting](http://cloudspotting.co) - 2013

-    - Concepted and developed a drawing tool.
     - Cloudspotting lets you draw on clouds, finally being able to conceptualize those animals that you have always seen.
+    - Concepted and developed the drawing tool.
     - Used JavaScript/Canvas and Firebase
     - *Built at [Startup Bus](http://startupbus.com/), picked as the crowd favorite project*